Relationships with Industry and Other Entities Policy (ACC/AHA Guidelines, Performance Measures, and Data Standards)

-ACC/AHA requires disclosure of all RWI for the 12- month period prior to writing committee initiation, consistent with the reporting timeframe for the National Institutes of Health and the Food and Drug Administration.
-In addition, authors must refrain from adding new RWI throughout the writing effort until the date of publication.
-Writing committee members are encouraged to maintain their current RWI status for a period after publication to allow participation in focused updates; RWI will be re-assessed to determine continued eligibility when a writing initiative is re-commissioned.
-Changes to RWI must be verbally disclosed by each member of the writing committee at the beginning of all conference calls and meetings and reflected in the author disclosure table.
+The ACC requires the disclosure of all RWI for the past 12- month period prior to writing committee initiation, consistent with the reporting timeframe for the National Institutes of Health and the Food and Drug Administration.
+In addition, authors are discouraged from adding new RWI during the writing effort; however, if relevant relationships are added, this information must be verbally disclosed during any conference calls or meetings, as well as added to the author disclosure table.

 2.1.2.
 Relationship Type

-The following definitions describe the categories or types of relationships used for RWI reporting:
+The following definitions describe the categories or types of relationships used for reporting RWI.

-Stock holdings*, stock options*, ownership, partnership, membership or other equity positions, regardless of the form of the entity, or options or rights to acquire such positions, rights and/or royalties in patents or other intellectual property.
+Includes status as any stock‡, stock option‡, ownership, partnership, membership or other equity position in an entity regardless of the form of the entity, or any option or right to acquire such position, and any rights and/or royalties in any patent or other intellectual property.

 Ownership of interests in diversified mutual funds is excluded from this designation and need not be reported.